hasagar97/segmented_purchase_analyses/README.md

     FILTER_THRESHOLD: Populate this variable to filter relavant observations, defaulted to 2
     SEGMENT_CATEGORIES: Populate this list with the column headers of the csv file on which you want to create segments(refer to functionalities in next section for more details)
-    IGNORE_USER_TYPES: Populate this list with the users you want to exclude from your analysis(refer to functionalities in next section for more details)